elastic/kibana/docs/development/core/server/kibana-plugin-server.savedobjectsserializer.md

 ```

 ## Remarks

+Serializer instances should only be created and accessed by calling [SavedObjectsServiceStart.createSerializer](./kibana-plugin-server.savedobjectsservicestart.createserializer.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `SavedObjectsSerializer` class.